khakhalin/notes/00_books.md

 **ML and Stats**
 * Interpretable Machine Learning, by Christoph Molnar: https://christophm.github.io/interpretable-ml-book/
-* ISLR: Introduction to Statistical Learning with R, by James, Witten, Hastie, Tibshirani. ([pdf](http://faculty.marshall.usc.edu/gareth-james/ISL/)).
-See also this fan-made translation of all code into Python: [JW](https://github.com/JWarmenhoven/ISLR-python).
+* ISLR: Introduction to Statistical Learning with R, by James, Witten, Hastie, Tibshirani.
+It was originally written in R, but now a Python version is available as well (and it's free); https://www.statlearning.com/
-* This Bayes by Allen Downey: https://greenteapress.com/wp/think-bayes/
+* Think Bayes by Allen Downey: https://greenteapress.com/wp/think-bayes/
 * Applied Predictive Modeling by Kuhn Johnson (no free pdf online).
-Code in R.
+Code is all in R.
-* Hands-On M with Scikit-Learn, Keras, and TensorFlow, by Aurélien Géron.
-Python obviously.
+* Hands-On ML with Scikit-Learn, Keras, and TensorFlow, by Aurélien Géron.
+Python.
 [All labs on github](https://github.com/ageron/handson-ml2), but no full version of the book online.
 * "The 100 pages ML book" by Andriy Burkov. [full pdf](http://themlbook.com/wiki/doku.php)
 * Deep Learning, by Ian Goodfellow et al. [pdf](http://www.deeplearningbook.org/)
 * Pattern recognition and ML by Christopher Bishop ([pdf](https://www.microsoft.com/en-us/research/publication/pattern-recognition-machine-learning/)) - Has a more Bayesian perspective.
 [This set of notebooks](https://github.com/ctgk/PRML) implements this book, chapter by chapter.